 Alistair, London Gay Men’s Group

 “On behalf of the French speaking group, I would like to say a huge thank you to your organisation and especially to Catherine, Luis and the volunteer.
 Well done guys, that was fabulous and very informative. … Service users have greatly enjoyed the session and I’m sure the group would appreciate it if you could come back for a follow-up session"

 Henriette Shulungu, Development Worker for African Communities in Redbridge, Positive East

 "The group was really engaged from start to finish.
 Aoife's introduction about Nutrition and HIV really got the group thinking and talking about the importance of good nutrition.
 Your demo for the quinoa salad and the salsa were perfect - the group could ask questions as you went through it which I think is really important in a setting like that.
 It was really interesting looking around the room and finding out how familiar a kitchen setting is to everyone - there was a real mix in this group and it was great to see both the volunteers and participants working so well together and helping each other out.
 Everyone enjoyed the food immensely and there was a sense of pride as everyone finished making the quesadillas and sat down to eat together what they'd prepared and cooked."

 Alice Williams, Adult Services Manager, Living Well

-These classes are kindly supported by the Big Lottery Fund:
+These classes were kindly supported by the Big Lottery Fund until 31 December 2015: